anautonell/forcefieldPlugins/README.md

 - 👋 Hi, I’m @anautonell
-- 👀 I’m a lame dev.
+- 👀 I’m a normal dev.
 - 🥇 I love to make things better!
-Im currently making a bot: https://myprotect.xyz
 - 📫 How to reach me?
-DM me through Discord or email me anautonell@outlook.es
+DM me through Discord or email me anautonell06@gmail.com
 - 🆒 I may use my account for personal projects!
 As you can see im trying to host some GitHub bots.
-Credits to their owners.
+Credits to their respective owners.
 -

 😄 Important Notes About Me